rexresearch

 A projectile is provided that includes a body having a front tip

 portion and a rear end portion.
-A combustion chamber base plate is
+A combustion chamber base plate

-defines a combustion chamber.
+and defines a combustion chamber.
 At least one radial discharge

-aperture is partially defined by the combustion chamber base plate
+aperture is partially defined by the combustion chamber base

-and is arranged in fluid communication with the combustion
+plate and is arranged in fluid communication with the combustion

 chamber.
 A gas generated by igniting a combustible material is

 discharged through the at least one radial discharge aperture.
-The

-discharged gas impinges against a wall of a cavity formed by the
+The discharged gas impinges against a wall of a cavity formed by

-moving projectile to form a reactive force that stabilizes the
+the moving projectile to form a reactive force that stabilizes

-projectile thereby reducing the occurrence of tail-slap.
+the projectile thereby reducing the occurrence of tail-slap.